Josephus on Jesus: Textual similarities to Eusebian works

 In addition to the arguments listed above, a minority of scholars have put forward arguments to the effect that the entire Testimonium is a Christian interpolation.
 For example, Kenneth Olson has argued that the entire Testimonium must have been forged by Eusebius himself, basing his argument on textual similarities between the Testimonium and Eusebius' writings in the Demonstrations of the Gospels.

 Sabrina Inowlocki argues that it is unlikely that Eusebius forged the Testimonium, as that would have been contrary to his methodology and purposes.

 Three Eusebian phrases

 In 2012, Josephus scholar Louis Feldman reversed his prior support for the partial authenticity of the Testimonium, proposing that the passage was interpolated in its entirety by Eusebius.
 In support of this view, Feldman points out, following Olson, that the Testimonium features three phrases ("one who wrought surprising feats", "the tribe of the Christians", and "still to this day") which are used nowhere else in the whole of Greek literature except Eusebius.
 Feldman's new theory was criticized by James Carleton Paget, who accused Feldman of misreading the data and of using anachronistic criteria.

 Both Carleton Paget and Alice Whealey had already responded to Olson's argument, rejecting its arguments and conclusion.
-In his 2000 book Van Voorst had also argued that the word "tribe" is actually used by Josephus to describe other Jewish groups, while Géza Vermes argued in 2009 that the expression "surprising feats" is repeatedly used by Josephus in his works to describe many miracles associated with the Old Testament (such as the burning bush and the miracles of Moses and Elisha).
+In his 2000 book Van Voorst had also argued that the word "tribe" is actually used by Josephus to describe other Jewish groups.